Can You Keep Your House Or Car After Filing For Bankruptcy?

 Work With An Experienced Virginia Bankruptcy Lawyer

 When rising expenses exceed your ability to make payments, good hardworking people simply need a fresh start.
 Bankruptcy is designed with that idea in mind — and keeping important items such as your home and automobile will allow you to rebuild.
-If you are contemplating bankruptcy, call the Law Office of Deborah N. Arthur at 703-278-2028 or contact us online for a consultation.
-From our office in Annandale, we help people throughout Northern Virginia.
+If you are contemplating bankruptcy, call the Law Office of Rebecca L. Evans at 703-278-2028 or contact us online for a consultation.
+From our office in Springfield, we help people throughout Northern Virginia.

 For our clients benefit, we are considered to be a debt relief agency because we help people file for bankruptcy relief under the Bankruptcy Code.